wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 In the *AdController.cs* file the constructor calls the `InitializeStorage` method to create Azure Storage Client Library objects that provide an API for working with blobs and queues.

 Then the code gets a reference to the *images* blob container as you saw earlier in *Global.asax.cs*.
-While doing that, it sets a default [retry policy](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling) appropriate for a web app.
-The default exponential backoff retry policy could hang the web app for longer than a minute on repeated retries for a transient fault.
+While doing that, it sets a default [retry policy](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling) appropriate for a web site.
+The default exponential backoff retry policy could hang the web site for longer than a minute on repeated retries for a transient fault.
 The retry policy specified here waits 3 seconds after each try for up to 3 tries.

 		var blobClient = storageAccount.CreateCloudBlobClient();
 		blobClient.DefaultRequestOptions.RetryPolicy = new LinearRetry(TimeSpan.FromSeconds(3), 3);